DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/David_Crusoe_def/index.markdown

 interpret what the user really wants *to know*.
 What the provider utilizes to produce this portrait of intent is called *signals*.

-The Result: From Interpreting a Query to Interpreting Intent
+###The Result: From Interpreting a Query to Interpreting Intent

-Writing about the future of search, a 2002 research team proposed that ‘We need a new generation of web searching tools based upon a more thorough understanding of human information behaviors.
+Writing about the future of search, a 2002 research team proposed:
+‘We need a new generation of web searching tools based upon a more thorough understanding of human information behaviors.
 Such tools would assist users with query construction and modification, spelling, and